decorde18/hsAppv2/What's Next.md

 ## TODO FUTURE

+- is using a state the best way to do addAnother on a form submit using the current Modal component.
+Loog at SummerCampRegistrations and see if this is truly the best way.
 - remove gkRoster and altRoster from playerSeasons table in SB
 - combine usePeople functions into 1, same with players
 - create helper functions for all Date events (send to google calendar, with time, without time, etc)